 The leader needs to communicate with his team regularly.
 Regular communication helps the team to understand the organizational vision and values clearly.
 It also helps them to believe that the whole team is working towards the same objective.
-If the company depends solely on the annual performance appraisal, the employees may not have a clear picture of the overall organizational vision.
+If the company depends solely on the annual performance appraisal, the employees may not have a clear picture of the overall vision.
 Thus the employees will lose their confidence and trust in the vision of the organization.
 Also, the communication needs to be transparent and meaningful.
-If the employees fail to understand the guidelines of their leaders they will lose trust in them.
-So, the quality of content is very important while communicating with the team members.
+If the employees fail to understand the guidelines of their leaders, they will lose trust in them.
+So, the quality of content is crucial while communicating with the team members.

 2. Highly dependent on subjective performance evaluation

 Some organizations evaluate their employees negatively based on subjective evaluation, even though the result of their objective evaluation is good or even exceeds the expectation.
 But in most cases, the supervisors are unable to provide better informational feedback about all of their subordinates.
 Because in this case, the supervisor can be biased.
 Thus, subjective performance evaluation can negatively affect relations between supervisors and subordinates and reduce subordinates’ trust in their supervisors.

 3. Unequal Treatment

 If the employees feel that they are treated unequally, their trust can fall.
 They can be upset, disloyal, and even scared due to this practice.
 If the organization treats its employees unequally, their morale and productivity level goes down.
 The employees can be mistreated based on their age, race, marriage and civil partnership, religion or belief, and sexual orientation.
 Also, if the employees are stuck in their same position years after years and do not get opportunities to improve their position, they start doubting their company.
 In the long run, this unfair treatment increases employee dissatisfaction, and they stop believing their employers.